DecOperations/DecEdu/101/Smart Contracts.md

 Token - NFT or FT is a non fungible smart contract based on mapped values to accounts on the ethereum plockchain

+Turing Complete - **A computational system that can compute every Turing- computable function** is **called Turing-complete (or** Turing-powerful)
+Scope & Permissions - Public and private Functions

 Tooling